cdwv/navigation-timing-analytics/Readme.md

 # Want to contribute?

-This lib is fairly basic, so if you'd like to see more features feel free to propose changes.
+This lib is fairly basic and written with one simple task in mind.
+If you'd like to see more features feel free to propose changes.

 Fork, commit, create PR - it's as simple as that!